Stainless Steel sinks, Hand Crafted in the USA - Under Mount Stainless Steel Sinks

-I offer the most ergonomically efficient stainless steel sinks on the market.
-Single bowl, right rear drain sinks are the sinks of today.
+I offer three very different types of stainless steel for our sinks.
+First, we have the traditional brushed stainless.
+Secondly, I have a custom finished stainless that looks just like zinc.
+Thirdly, I have Millennia - a stainless with an embossed pattern that hides scratches and water spots.
+I also manufacture the most ergonomically efficient stainless steel sinks on the market.
+Single bowl, rear corner drain sinks are the sinks of today.
 My Signature Series sinks, with ledges to support drain grids and cutting boards are designed so you can do all of your food preparation on the sink instead of on the countertop.

 These are some of the under mount stainless sinks we have built.
 The big value in our sink design is the rear corner drain and the optional Signature Series ledges and accessories.
 We use only domestic stainless in our manufacturing.
-Ask where your stainless is coming from when comparing sinks!
+Ask where your stainless is coming from when comparing sinks.
+You might be surprised to find the stainless comes from China!

 This is a workhorse of a sink!
 The Millennia texture helps to hide scratches and water spots.
 The Signature Series option allow for total food preparation within the confines of the sink.
 No more messy countertops.
 In fact, I bet you will only be dusting your countertops from now on!

 This is a gorgeous option that can also be hammered.
-Our Hand Finished Rustic Matte Stainless sinks are easy to care for.
+Our Hand Finished Rustic Matte Stainless sinks are easy to care for and happens to look exactly like Zinc.
 Scratches can be buffed out with a grey Scotch Brite Pad (we include with each sink).
 You can keep your sink looking brand new for decades!

 This is a triple bowl under mount stainless sink with our proprietary Rustic Matte finish.
 This sink is being used in a laundry room.
-The three grids allow for placing or folding clothing on the sink.
+We built three grids to allow for placing or folding clothing on the sink.
 This sink measured 48" long and was 10" deep.
+This sink was built for a well known celebrity.

 This is the same sink as seen on the left.
 A sink like this takes an extreme amount of time and engineering.
 There is a tremendous amount of welding required and stainless has a tendency to warp when welded.
-Due to the complexity and time involved in building a custom sink like this, the price would be $7600 plus shipping.
-Price includes the grids.
+Due to the complexity and time involved in building a custom sink like this, the price would be quite high.
+Get our the paddles to jump start the heart.

 Think copper does not go well with stainless appliances?
 Check out this video!